-- Both reading and math skills are tested.
+- Reading, language usage, and math skills are tested.

 - The MAP is computer adaptive, making it hard to predict what kinds of questions a student will get on test day.
 If a student answers a question correctly, their next question will be more challenging; if they answer incorrectly, their next question will be easier.

 Students who wish to attend a Boston Public Schools exam school as a 7th, 9th, or 10th grader for the 2024-2025 school year must take the MAP test.
 Their results will be 30% of their admissions score.

 BPS will give students two opportunities to take the MAP: once in June 2023, and once in December 2023.
 They will consider a student’s higher scores from both tests during the admissions process.
 To learn more about this timeline and registration, visit BPS’ website here.